sandeep-car/api-lab/README.md

 # api-lab
-If there are any questions regarding the REST API, a good place to start is the REST API explorer (accessed via Prism Element), or from perusing https://developer.nutanix.com/reference/prism_element/v2/.
+If there are any questions regarding the REST API, a good place to start is the REST API explorer (accessed via Prism Element), or from browsing https://developer.nutanix.com/api-reference/.
+The scripts in this repo utilize v1 and v2 of the REST API.

 REST API v1 docs are available at: https://portal.nutanix.com/#/page/docs/details?targetId=API-Ref-AOS-v58:API-Ref-AOS-v58